bkrahmer/ja-micro/README.md

 Default RpcClient retry policy (1) can be overridden with setting 'rpcClientRetries'.
 Default RpcClient timeout policy (1000ms) can be overridden with setting 'rpcClientTimeout'.

-### Health Checks ###
+### Readiness and Liveness Probes ###

-Every few seconds, the health state for a service instance is reported to the service registry plugin.
-Using annotations, there is support for a service developer to easily hook into health checking to mark a service instance as unhealhty.
-There is also an interface to immediately change the health state of an instance.
+In a microservice architecture, you want your orchestrator (Kubernetes / OpenShift) to know when a service is ready to handle requests when it first starts up.
+For this, there is support for developers to easily create readiness probe endpoints.

+Similarly, sometimes services may no longer be functional enough to serve traffic.
+Liveness probes can be configured so that the orchestrator can know when a service is not functional, and may react by creating new instances or issue notices to an alerting system.

 ### Configuration Handling ###